 However, there are now some portable camping shower options that will do a better job.
 And they’re good for cleaning off dogs, sandy feet, walking boots and more.

-Our current favourite is the Colapz (of the collapsible bucket and watering can fame).
-These good guys have developed a portable pump shower that recharges by USB.
-Looks smart and neat (around £40 or £50 including a collapsible bucket).

-**C:**

-However, there are now some portable camping shower options that will do a better job.
-And they’re good for cleaning off dogs, sandy feet, walking boots and more.

 The good Colapz guys have developed a portable pump shower that recharges by USB.
-Looks smart and neat (around £40 or £50 including a collapsible bucket).
+Looks smart and neat (and is inexpensive even when including a collapsible bucket).